ydkmlt84/Maintainerr_docs/Installation.md

----
-title: Installation
-description:
-published: true
-date: 2024-02-01T16:21:10.971Z
-tags:
-editor: markdown
-dateCreated: 2024-02-01T16:21:08.486Z
----

-The easiest way to start Maintainerr is with Docker.
+Docker is the easiest way to start Maintainerr.

 images for amd64 & arm64 are available under jorenn92/maintainerr and ghcri.io/jorenn92/maintainerr.
 Data is saved under /opt/data, a volume should be created to persist the configuration.

-> Starting from release 2.0, you have the option to define a User and Group ID for running the container.
-Maintainerr will operate using this specified UID:GID, and any files it generates within your data volume will also be associated with this designated user and group.
+> You have the option to define a User and Group ID for running the container.
+Maintainerr will operate using this specified UID:GID, and any files it generates within your data volume will be associated with this designated user and group.
 If not explicitly specified, the default UID:GID is set to 1000:1000, representing the 'node' user inside the container.
-Don't use this with 1.x releases, the container will fail to start.
+>
+> **Make sure your data volume is read/writeable by this UID:GID!**

 # Run